Ratios are mechanical and incomplete – Comment

 Ratios are basically figures that represent an element’s value in terms of the other.
 These are some of the most used techniques of financial analysis.

 Typically, ratios are used to analyse performance or for comparison purposes.
 Several characteristics of ratio analysis make it one of the most popular financial analysis tools for newbies and professionals.
 One such characteristic is a simple representation of times and percentages that almost everyone among us is familiar with.

 Thus, even a layman can interpret the message behind the document analysed and read by the user of the financial statement.
 However, it only gives the final figure, but there is no clue about the other essential details.
 For instance, in the case of the profit margin ratio for 2 companies, A and B, A can have more margins than B, but the sales are less for A and the market price per share.
 These things do not get accounted for in the ratio.

 Depending on a single ratio leads to an incomplete analysis based on half-knowledge only.
 It makes interpretation mechanical by limiting it to quantitative values.
 The context is not complete.
 However, ratios are good in providing first-hand information about the company’s performance.
 Other limitations include the historical data in use, open to misinterpretation by a layman, etc.

 Hence, ratios are mechanical and incomplete.
-Non-technical users require more disclosures and ratios for a better and fair understanding of the figures presented in the financial statements.
+Non-technical users require more disclosures and ratios for a better understanding of the financial statements’ figures.

 Otherwise, it is subject to misinterpretation.
 These are some pitfalls of ratio analysis as a financial analysis technique.

 Limitations of Ratio Analysis as an Investment Decision Tool